sled dog equipment

 It is important that the Canicross belt that goes on the runner's hips stays in place even when running.
 The leg loops prevent the belt from snagging when running uphill.
 A pull belt that is too high on the waist is very risky, because all the jolts are then directed at the person's back.
 The pull belt must also be wide enough: according to competition regulations, the pull belt is at least 7 centimeters wide on the back side.
 You can learn more about the various Canicross belt models in our Canicross belt guide .
 One of the most ergonomic options for a running belt is Non-stop dogwear's CaniX Belt , where the traction point comes from below, at the height of the runner's buttocks.

-canicrossning competitions
+canicross competitions

 Sled sports competitions in Finland are still relatively small events, where the atmosphere is relaxed.
 So don't hesitate to participate in the first competitions!
-The easiest way to start a sled sports career is specifically with canicrossning.
+The easiest way to start a sled sports career is specifically with canicross.
 In practice, it is enough for the dog to move ahead of the runner voluntarily and not be a danger to other dogs or runners.
 A dog with aggressive tendencies has absolutely no place in sledding competitions, as tight overtaking situations will inevitably occur.

 In Finland, the so-called sula maa sled sports competitions are organized in spring and autumn.
 Summers are the vacation and basic fitness season for sledding athletes, as the hot weather is not suitable for sledding sports.
 Competition rules of IFFS, the International Sled Sports Federation, are used in competitions under the Finnish Sled Sports Federation.
 National rules supplement the IFSS rules in national team sport competitions and SM competitions.